markokimpel/gopigoscratchextension/README.md

 The server exposes expansion board functionality through unsecured HTTP endpoints.
 Everyone with access to the endpoints can control the board.
 The server needs to be run in a network that guards against unauthorized access.

 *Copyright 2018 Marko Kimpel*

-*Licensed under the Apache License, Version 2.0.*
+*Licensed under the Apache License, Version 2.0.
+See LICENSE for details.*